-Sorelle Friedler is the Shibulal Family Associate Professor of Computer Science at Haverford College.
+Sorelle Friedler is the Shibulal Family Professor of Computer Science at Haverford College.
 She served as the Assistant Director for Data and Democracy in the White House Office of Science and Technology Policy under the Biden-Harris Administration where her work included the AI Bill of Rights.
 Her research focuses on the fairness and interpretability of machine learning algorithms, with applications from criminal justice to materials discovery.

 Before Haverford, Sorelle was a software engineer at Alphabet (formerly Google), where she worked in the X lab and in search infrastructure.
 She holds a Ph.D. in Computer Science from the University of Maryland, College Park, and a B.A. from Swarthmore College.

-NSF IIS-1955321 (2020 - 2024): III: Medium: Collaborative Research: Evaluating and Maximizing Fairness in Information Flow on Networks.
-Suresh Venkatasubramanian, Aaron Clauset, Carlos Scheidegger, and Sorelle Friedler. $995,908.
+NSF IIS-1955321 (2020 - 2025): III: Medium: Collaborative Research: Evaluating and Maximizing Fairness in Information Flow on Networks.
+Aaron Clauset, Blair Sullivan, and Sorelle Friedler. $995,908.
 (Haverford portion: $128,670).

-DARPA Synergistic Discovery and Design (SD2) (2018 - 2021): TA2+TA3: Discovering Reactions and Uncovering Mechanisms of Hybrid Organohalide Perovskite Formation.
+DARPA Synergistic Discovery and Design (SD2) (2018 - 2023): TA2+TA3: Discovering Reactions and Uncovering Mechanisms of Hybrid Organohalide Perovskite Formation.
 Joshua Schrier, Sorelle Friedler, and Alexander Norquist. $3,604,943.

 NSF DMR-1709351 (2017 - 2020): CDS&E: D3SC: The Dark Reaction Project: A machine-learning approach to exploring structural diversity in solid state synthesis.
 Joshua Schrier, Sorelle Friedler, and Alexander Norquist. $645,288.